 In finance, equity is the market value of the assets owned by shareholders after all debts have been paid off.
 In accounting, equity refers to the book value of stockholders’ equity on the balance sheet, which is equal to assets minus liabilities.
 The term, “equity”, in finance and accounting comes with the concept of fair and equal treatment to all shareholders of a business on a pro-rata basis.

 Owners of a company (whether public or private) have shares that legally represent their ownership in the company.
-Each share of the same class has the exact same rights and privileges of all other shares of the same class, and hence where the term equity (meaning equal) comes from.
+Each share of the same class has the exact same rights and privileges as all other shares of the same class.
+This is part of the term’s meaning – equity meaning “equal”.

 Companies can issue new shares by selling them to investors in exchange for cash.
 Companies use the proceeds from the share sale to fund their business, grow operations, hire more people, and make acquisitions.
 Once the shares have been issued, investors can buy and sell them from each other in the secondary market (how stocks normally trade on an exchange).

 Types of Equity

 There are two main applications of the term, each of which is discussed below: